henriland/dot-net-react/README.md

-# dot-net-react
+# .NET core with ReactJS
-.NET core with ReactJS
+.NET core project with ReactJS